 "The Gift of the Magi" is a 1906 short story by O. Henry

-, where a poor couple has little more than each other.
-The woman sells her beautiful hair to a wigmaker to buy a chain for her man's heirloom watch.
-On Christmas day, she discovers that he has sold his watch to buy her combs for her hair.
+, where a poor couple, Della and Jim, has little more than each other.
+Della sells her beautiful hair to a wigmaker to buy a chain for her man's heirloom watch.
+On Christmas day, she discovers that Jim has sold his watch to buy her combs for her hair.
 The original story can be found here

 This story has become one of the all-time classic Christmas stories, and with good reason.
 Also frequently used to teach Dramatic Irony

 .
 A popular source for Whole Plot Reference

 ; see "Gift of the Magi" Plot

 - All There Is to Know About "The Crying Game": To be fair, there's not that much else to the story (though it's still beautifully written).

 - "Gift of the Magi" Plot: Trope Namer, and Trope Maker.